isoala/chessCLI/README.md

 This project is a CLI chess game developed in Java.
 It allows users to play chess against a basic AI opponent directly in their terminal.

+## Current State of The Repository
+*  While the game is in an unfinished state, I plan on working on this regularly until all the features are working as intended.
+* Future Improvements are a second priority once the features are fully developed.

 ## Features

 * **Standard Chess Rules:** Implements standard chess movement, including pawn promotion, castling, and en passant (to be added).
 * **Move Validation:** Checks for legal moves and prevents illegal actions.
-* **Board Display:** Displays the chessboard using Unicode characters for pieces.
+* **Board Display:** Displays the chessboard with ASCII aand pieces using Unicode characters.
-* **Basic AI Opponent:** Includes a simple AI opponent (Minimax/Alpha-Beta or random move selection) for single-player games.
+* **Basic AI Opponent:** Includes a simple AI opponent for single-player games.
 * **Check and Checkmate:** Detects check and checkmate conditions.
 * **Algebraic Notation:** Accepts moves in standard algebraic notation (e.g., "b6", "0-0").